medica-im/clinic-cms-backend/README.md

 Backend (server) and frontend (clients) communicate through REST API calls only.

-We are using nginx to dispatch requests to the gunicorn server (backend) or node server (frontend).
+We are using nginx to dispatch requests to the backend (gunicorn for the legacy API v1 endpoints run by Django Rest Framework or FastAPI for the new v2 API endpoints) or to the frontend (node server running Sveltekit).

 The frontend is a SvelteKit SSR rendered app / website.
 It gives you the best of the classic multi-page website world (immediate rendering on first page visit, search engine referencement) and the best of the pure JavaScript app world (advanced, fast web apps).
 We plan to add PWA support.